 Colloquially known as the “Tree of Life”, argan trees are indigenous to Morocco, and have formed an integral part of the Berber lifestyle for centuries.
-Every part of the plant is used to sustain the desert’s human population and their animals – the leaves and fruit feed livestock and the nut shells which house the valuable kernels are used for fuel.
-Precious argan oil is extracted from the kernels and eaten by people and the pulp remaining after oil extraction is a protein-rich food source for cattle.
+Every part of the plant is used to sustain the desert’s human population and their animals.
+The leaves and fruit feed livestock and the nut shells which house the valuable kernels are used for fuel.
+Also, the pulp remaining after oil extraction is a protein-rich food source for cattle.

 Yep.
 You read that correctly.
-People eat argan oil.
-Known as “liquid gold” and famed for its anti-aging properties, argan oil is rich in vitamins A and E. People even use argan oil when Oil Pulling!
+People consume argan oil.
+Known as “liquid gold” and famed for its anti-aging properties, argan oil is rich in vitamins A and E. People even use argan oil when oil pulling!

-In its native Morocco, argan has historically been used cosmetically – mainly to treat the flaky skin and dry hair that are intrinsic problems of life in an arid desert, and the scarred, chafed hands and feet that are a natural bi-product of intense work under the hot sun.
-But it is not just valued for its cosmetic properties – the argan kernels intended for culinary use are roasted before extraction to produce a nutty flavored oil, ideal for bread to be dipped into at breakfast.
+In its native Morocco, argan has historically been used cosmetically.
+It was mainly used to treat the flaky skin and dry hair that are intrinsic problems of life in an arid desert, and the scarred, chafed hands and feet that are a natural bi-product of intense work under the hot sun.
+But it is not just valued for its cosmetic properties.
+The argan kernels intended for culinary use are roasted before extraction to produce a nutty-flavored oil, ideal for bread to be dipped into at breakfast.

 It’s also drizzled over couscous, pastas and salads, in the same way as we would use olive oil.
 A delicious and decadent peanut butter-type spread, Amlou, is made by combining crushed roasted almonds with almond and argan oils and honey and is used locally as a dip.

 Although it’s true that this is likely to be an oil that many are familiar with, it’s important to know the benefits so that you can use the right natural solution for the right ailment or concern.
 With this in mind, let’s get into exactly what makes this golden elixir so beneficial and well-known.